gitlabhq/omnibus-gitlab/doc/settings/grafana.md

 ### Reset admin password

 After the first startup, the admin password is stored in the Grafana datastore.
-To update it you must use a reset procedure.
+To update it you must follow a reset procedure.

    ```console
    $ gitlab-ctl stop grafana